Skip to content

 2. The Long-Distance Lover

 Maintaining a long-distance relationship can be tough, and some people cheat because they feel disconnected or lonely.
 They may underestimate the importance of trust and communication in such relationships.
-It’s crucial for long-distance couples to find ways to bridge the emotional gap and discuss their concerns openly.
+It’s crucial for long-distance couples to find ways to bridge the emotional gap and shared experiences and discuss their concerns openly.

 3. The Attention Seeker